jackb1434/GuessingGame/README.md

 5. **Replay Option**:
    - After a successful guess, the player is asked whether they want to play again.
 If yes, the game restarts.

+6. **Random Win Message**:
+   - Upon winning a game, the program will congratulate the player with a random winning message.

+7. **Score System**:
+   - The score system will take the max amount of paints a player can win (250) and divide it by the amount of attempts it took the player to guess.

 ## Initial Errors

 ### Issue 1: Insufficient Documentiation